'They don't make people like this any more', Denimu says on meeting David Hockney

 The former Newsome High School and Greenhead College student, whose work has featured around the world, was joined on his four-week trip by friend and former Colne Valley MP Jason McCartney.

-Ian’s US odyssey began in the Big Apple, where he oversaw the dismantling of his installation, The Secret Garden, which had been on display at the Childern’s Museum of the Arts.
+Ian’s US odyssey began in the Big Apple, where he oversaw the dismantling of his installation, The Secret Garden, which had been on display at the Children’s Museum of the Arts.

 The work, made entirely from jeans and using some of the last denim made in the USA, is expected to find a permanent home in the near future.